How is a cancer of unknown primary diagnosed?

 - CA 19-9: High levels of this tumor marker suggest that the cancer started in the pancreas or bile ducts.

 There are many other tumor markers, but they are less useful in patients with CUP because their levels go up with many different cancers.
 For example, carcinoembryonic antigen (CEA) can go up in the presence of an adenocarcinoma of any source.
-Cancers of the colon, lung, ovarian, pancreas, stomach and many others can be adenocarcinomas and cause the CEA level to rise.
+Cancers of the colon, lung, ovaries, pancreas, stomach and many others can be adenocarcinomas and cause the CEA level to rise.

 Physical exams, imaging tests, and blood tests can sometimes strongly suggest a cancer is present, but in most cases a biopsy (removing some of the tumor for viewing under a microscope and other lab testing) is needed to know for certain that cancer is present.
 A biopsy is also usually needed to tell what kind of cancer it is (like adenocarcinoma or squamous cell carcinoma) and can give clues about where the cancer started.
 A biopsy is needed to diagnose CUP.